-- UC-E24 USB Cable: A USB cable with a Type C connector for connection to the camera and a type A connector for connection to the USB device. - UC-E25 USB Cable: A USB cable with two Type C connectors.
-The same cable as the included USB cable.
+- UC-E24 USB Cable: A USB cable with a Type C connector for connection to the camera and a type A connector for connection to the USB device. - · UC-E25 USB Cable: A USB cable with two Type C connectors.

-• Hot shoe adapters
+Hot shoe adapters